Poison and Scars

 I learned too late,

-How both can taste the same.
+How both could taste the same.

 A damp cigarette burned between your fingers,

-Smoke curling like clouded truths;
+Smoke curling like half-truths in the air;

-Your crooked teeth caught the light
+Your crooked teeth caught the light,

 Whenever you smiled through them.